Milton (NSW)

 Milton is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Milton's dwelling structure, as per the latest Census, consisted of 90.2% houses and 9.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 82.6% houses and 17.4% other dwellings.
-Home ownership in Milton was 53.8%, with the remaining dwellings either mortgaged (28.8%) or rented (17.4%).
-The median monthly mortgage repayment was $1,733, aligning with Non-Metro NSW's average, while the median weekly rent was $383, compared to Non-Metro NSW's $330.
-Nationally, Milton's mortgage repayments were lower than the Australian average of $1,863, and rents exceeded the national figure of $375.
+Milton's dwellings, as per the latest Census, were 90.2% houses and 9.8% other dwellings.
+In Regional NSW, it was 82.6% houses and 17.4% other dwellings.
+Milton had a home ownership rate of 53.8%, with mortgaged dwellings at 28.8% and rented ones at 17.4%.
+The median monthly mortgage repayment in Milton was $1,733, aligning with Regional NSW's average.
+Median weekly rent in Milton was $383, compared to Regional NSW's $330.
+Nationally, Milton's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing